jingyanwang/skill_to_l3_example/README.md

 ### MLflow

-The Vectice API has MLflow integration and the possibility to either captcher metadata after a run or in a fully integrated manner.
+The Vectice API has MLflow integration and the possibility to either capture metadata after a run or in a fully integrated manner.
 This can be achieved by using the Vectice API at a high level.

 ```python3
 inputs = [Vectice.create_dataset_version().with_parent_name("standalone").with_tag("a_tag", "a tag value")]